CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /tab >}}
 {{< /tabs >}}

+{{%notice note%}}
+The `peerlink.4094` interface only has an IPv6 linklocal address by default.
+To establish an IPv4 OSPF peering, add an IPv4 address to the interface and add the interface to the desired area.
+{{%/notice%}}

 ### MLAG Routing Support

 In addition to the routing adjacency over the [peer link](#peer-link-routing), Cumulus Linux supports routing adjacencies from attached network devices to MLAG switches under the following conditions: